-- Identify, appraise, and engage critical issues in philosophical, theological, sociological, historical, and comparative methodologies of the study of religion and contemporary societies. - Evaluate religion on the basis of the Christian canon (Holy Bible), reason, tradition, and experience and defend Christianity through a Wesleyan-Armenian theological prospective. - Explain an apologetic for diverse worldviews of a variety of philosophical, religious, and theological systems. - Appraise religious texts, tenets, and traditions, and communicate this analysis logically, coherently, concisely, and clearly, both in oral and written forms. - Create professional goals in areas of learning and teaching that will be priorities of further study and inquiry for life-long learning and/or graduate study. - Demonstrate servant leadership skills through internships, spiritual life groups, and/or personal mentoring.
+- Identify, appraise, and engage critical issues in philosophical, theological, sociological, historical, and comparative methodologies of the study of religion and contemporary societies. - Evaluate religion on the basis of the Christian canon (Holy Bible), reason, tradition, and experience and defend Christianity through a Wesleyan-Armenian theological perspective. - Explain an apologetic for diverse worldviews of a variety of philosophical, religious, and theological systems. - Appraise religious texts, tenets, and traditions, and communicate this analysis logically, coherently, concisely, and clearly, both in oral and written forms. - Create professional goals in areas of learning and teaching that will be priorities of further study and inquiry for life-long learning and/or graduate study. - Demonstrate servant leadership skills through internships, spiritual life groups, and/or personal mentoring.

 - Bachelor of Arts in Biblical Studies

 - Bachelor of Science in Christian Leadership

+- Bachelor of Arts in Christian Ministry

 - Bachelor of Arts in Intercultural Studies

-- Bachelor of Arts in Christian Ministry
+- Minor in Christian Service

+- Minor in Missions

-BIBLICAL STUDIES (B.A.)
+Biblical Studies (B.A.)

-The Bachelor of Arts in Biblical Studies is designed to prepare students for a variety of job opportunities requiring a solid knowledge of the Bible such as, but not limited to: professor, writer, researcher, and chaplain.
+The Bachelor of Arts in Biblical Studies is designed to prepare students for a variety of job opportunities requiring a solid knowledge of the Bible such as, but not limited to professor, writer, researcher, and chaplain.
 This degree is intended to be a preparatory degree program for graduate school or seminary.